The Intensive English Program at Spring International Language Center is designed to:

 WHERE WOULD YOU LIKE TO GO NEXT?

-All three of Spring International's schools are fully accredited by CEA - the Commission on English Language Program Accreditation.
+Both of Spring International's schools are fully accredited by CEA - the Commission on English Language Program Accreditation.

 © Copyright 2017 Spring International Language Center.
 All rights reserved.